Emerge-Lab/gpudrive/README.md

 First, take an overview of [`src/types.hpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/types.hpp#L28).
 This file defines all the simulator's custom ECS components and archetypes.
 In particular, the `Agent` archetype defines all the components used by the agents in the simulation.
 Many of the `Agent` components are directly exported as PyTorch tensors.

 Next, to get an understanding of the simulation loop, view [`Sim::setupTasks`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp#L552).
-This function build the taskgraph that defines each step of the simulation across all worlds.
-Take note of the ECS system functions (`movementSystem, `collectObservationsSystem`, etc) that `setupTasks` enqueues into the taskgraph and the components they iterate over.
+This function builds the taskgraph that defines each step of the simulation across all worlds.
+Take note of the ECS system functions (`movementSystem`, `collectObservationsSystem`, etc) that `setupTasks` enqueues into the taskgraph and the components they iterate over.

 At this point, you can continue reading [`src/sim.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp) and ['src/sim.hpp](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.hpp) where all the core simulation logic is located, or visit the [`generateWorld`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/level_gen.cpp#L558) function in [`src/level_gen.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/level_gen.cpp) to see how the levels are randomly generated.